stingerlabs/qe-showcase/tasks/postman-task.md

 # API Testing Task

 **Goal:**
 Test the `/posts` endpoint on [jsonplaceholder.typicode.com](https://jsonplaceholder.typicode.com) using any API testing approach.
+As part of your solution, consider how you might use both graphical and command-line tools available in this repository to demonstrate your API testing workflow.

 **Steps to cover:**